annihanni999-blip/asteroid_hazard_classification/README.md

 ## 🚀 Motivation

-I have always been fascinated by space — partly because it is beautiful, partly because it is chaotic, and partly because there are gigantic rocks zooming around the Solar System.
+I have always been fascinated by space, partly because it is beautiful, partly because it is chaotic, and partly because there are gigantic rocks zooming around the Solar System.

 NASA tracks thousands of near-Earth objects, but telescope time and attention are limited.
 This project explores whether machine learning can help **prioritize which asteroids deserve closer inspection**, using a simplified tabular dataset.

-Spoiler: machine learning is cool — but planetary defense is *very* hard.
+Spoiler: machine learning is cool, but planetary defense is *very* hard.

 ---